loda-lang/loda-programs/programs/oeis/list2.md

 * [A269908](http://oeis.org/A269908) ([L30 program](269/A269908.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 1", based on the 5-celled von Neumann neighborhood.
 * [A269910](http://oeis.org/A269910) ([L12 program](269/A269910.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 3", based on the 5-celled von Neumann neighborhood.
 * [A269912](http://oeis.org/A269912) ([L23 program](269/A269912.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 3", based on the 5-celled von Neumann neighborhood.
+* [A270006](http://oeis.org/A270006) ([L112 program](270/A270006.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 5", based on the 5-celled von Neumann neighborhood.
+* [A270008](http://oeis.org/A270008) ([L93 program](270/A270008.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 5", based on the 5-celled von Neumann neighborhood.
+* [A270010](http://oeis.org/A270010) ([L82 program](270/A270010.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 7", based on the 5-celled von Neumann neighborhood.
+* [A270012](http://oeis.org/A270012) ([L93 program](270/A270012.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 7", based on the 5-celled von Neumann neighborhood.
 * [A270059](http://oeis.org/A270059) ([L08 program](270/A270059.asm)): Number of distinct digits needed to write n in all bases >= 2.
 * [A270109](http://oeis.org/A270109) ([L10 program](270/A270109.asm)): a(n) = n^3 + (n+1)*(n+2).
 * [A270200](http://oeis.org/A270200) ([L17 program](270/A270200.asm)): a(0) = 0; for n >= 1, a(n) = A054429(A005187(1+A054429(n-1))).